Estate Planning, Trust & Probate Law

 5674 Stoneridge Drive Suite 202

 Pleasanton, CA 94588

 Estate Planning Definitions

-The following is a glossary of some terms to assist in understanding how estate planning can assist you accomplish your estate planning wishes: Printable Glossary
+The following is a glossary of some terms to assist in understanding how estate planning can assist you accomplish your estate planning wishes: Download a Printable Glossary (PDF)

 An irrevocable trust, used by a Family Trust for a husband and wife, which is automatically set upon the death of the first spouse to pass away with the purpose to (1) "bypass" the estate tax, by using the estate tax exemption amount of the first spouse to pass away; and (2) preserve the remainder wishes of the first spouse to pass away.

 A form of ownership allowed only between husband and wife, and allowed only in "community property states".
 The general rule is that all property earned during marriage (except by gift of inheritance as his or her separate property) by either spouse during marriage is treated as owned one-half by each spouse.
 Each spouse has the right to dispose of his or her one-half of the CP by will or by trust.